miykael/nipype-beginner-s-guide/homepage/nipype.rst

    analysisflow.run(mode='parallel')

 By using *multicore processing*, *SGE*, *PBS*, *Torque*, *HTCondor*, *LSF* or other plugins for parallel execution you will be able to reduce your computation time considerably.
-This means, that an analysis of 24 subjects (1h/subject) which would normally take you about 24h, can be done on a single machine with 8 cores under 3h.
+This means, that an analysis of 24 subjects where each takes one hour to process would normally take about one day, but it could be done on a single machine with eight processors in under about three hours.

 .. note::
     The code above is of course a shortened and simplified version of the real code.
-But it gives you a good example of how easy the code can be read and understood and how straightforward the programming of a neuroimaging pipeline with Nipype is.
+But it gives you a good idea of what the code would look like, and how straightforward and readable the programming of a neuroimaging pipeline with Nipype is.

 Nipype's Architecture